 Turn out the dough onto a lightly floured surface and knead gently a few times, then shape into a ball.

 Place the loaf on a baking stone or parchment-lined cookie sheet.
 Cut a deep X into the loaf, cutting almost all the way through the dough.
-This helps the bread cook properly.
+This helps it cook properly.

 Bake at 400 F for 45-55 minutes, until the loaf is well browned on the top and base and has an internal temperature of 200 F on a meat thermometer.
-Let it cool completely on a wire rack before serving to allow the bread to finish cooking.
+Let it cool completely on a wire rack before serving to allow it to finish cooking.

-- Use bread flour instead of all-purpose flour for this recipe.
-Bread flour has a higher protein content, which creates more gluten in the dough.
+- Use bread flour instead of all-purpose flour.
+It has a higher protein content than all-purpose, which creates more gluten in the dough.
 Gluten gives the dough strength, allowing it to rise higher as it bakes and giving it a more pleasant texture.

-- Be careful not to overwork the dough, or the bread will be tough.
+- Be careful not to overwork the dough, or it will be tough.
 The more you knead and handle the dough, the more you strengthen the gluten strands.
-You need some gluten to create a good laof, but not too much.
+You need some gluten to create a good loaf, but not too much.
 Just gently knead a couple times, and you’ll be fine.

-- Bake the bread until it’s well browned on the top and base and has an internal temperature of 200 F. Pulling out the loaf too soon will result in a doughy, undercooked loaf.
+- Bake until it’s well browned on the top and base and has an internal temperature of 200 F. Pulling out the loaf too soon will make it doughy and undercooked.

-- Make sure to let the soda bread cool completely before serving.
-Freshly baked bread is full of steam, and the bread needs time to release the steam and finish cooking all the way through.
+- Let it cool completely before serving.
+It needs time to release the trapped steam and finish cooking all the way through.
 Cutting in too soon will make the dough dense, stodgy, and doughy.

-- Eat the soda bread as soon as it’s cooled for the best flavor.
+- Eat it as soon as it’s cooled for the best flavor.
 Otherwise, freeze it in a zip-top freezer bag until needed.
-Soda bread goes stale and bland after even 24 hours at room temperature.

-- If you can’t freeze the cooled soda bread right away, seal it tightly in a zip-top plastic bag at room temperature.
-Do not refrigerate; it will make the bread go stale more quickly.
+- If you can’t freeze the bread right away, seal it tightly in a zip-top plastic bag at room temperature.
+Do not refrigerate; it will make it go stale more quickly.

-- Toast leftover soda bread to serve with soup or use it in a sandwich.
+- Toast leftovers to serve with soup or use it in a sandwich.